wakhalumbololo/sk-loan_eligability/README.md

-# 😁💰 Loan Eligability
+# 😁💰 Loan Eligibility

-This is a machine learning web application for a loan eligability system
+This is a machine learning web application for a loan eligibility system

 ## Demo App